 - As a result, more than a quarter (28%) have left a performance review with a view to start looking out for another job, while more than one-third have gone on to complain to their peers (35%).

-Collect real-time feedback with vi’s intuitive software plug in
+Collect real-time feedback with vi’s intuitive plug in

-Our real-time performance feedback module allows you to design the ultimate real-time feedback process.
-You can create any real-time feedback questionnaire and any process you want, fully customized to your organization.
-We offer default best practice forms for you too right out of the box, so it’s intuitive and easy to get started.
+Our real-time feedback module allows you to design the ultimate RTF process.
+You can create any RTF questionnaire and any process you want, fully customized to your organization.
+We offer default best practice forms for you too, right out of the box, so it’s intuitive and easy to get started.

-To get started with a quick demo of our real-time performance feedback software, just follow the link below.
+To get started with a demo of our real-time performance management software, just follow the link below.